Kitware/CMake/Help/prop_tgt/AUTORCC.rst

 Additional command line options for rcc can be set via the :prop_sf:`AUTORCC_OPTIONS` source file property on the ``.qrc`` file.

+The ``rcc`` executable will be detected automatically, but can be forced to a certain binary using the :prop_tgt:`AUTORCC_EXECUTABLE` property.

 The global property :prop_gbl:`AUTOGEN_TARGETS_FOLDER` can be used to group the autorcc targets together in an IDE, e.g. in MSVS.